 Total Hours | 39 |

-Concentration in Child Life
+Child Life Concentration

 The concentration in Child Life prepares students to take the Child Life Professional Certification Exam to become a Certified Child Life Specialist.
-In addition to the 12 credit hour program core, students pursuing the Child Life concentration will complete 24 credit hours.
+To learn more about our Child Life program, please visit our Child Life Concentration Graduate Program page.

 Curricular Requirements